W

 Scientific Name

-The binomial scientific name Anthidium manicatum translates as anti-sleeves or sleeveless.
-It’s not abundantly evident why Carl Linnaeus (1707-1778) would have christened this species as such, but we must assume he had his reasons.
-The common name, wool carder bee, refers to the behavior of females of the species who use their mandibles to scrape hairs (trichomes) off of the stems and leaves of plants to construct their nests.
+The binomial scientific name Anthidium manicatum translates as “sleeved,””long-sleeved,” or “having long sleeves.”
+It’s not abundantly evident why Carl Linnaeus (1707-1778) would have christened this species as such, but we can take a gander at what he may have been thinking about with his name choice.
+The common name, wool carder bee, refers to the behavior of females of the species who use their mandibles to scrape hairs (trichomes) off the stems and leaves of plants to construct their nests.
+This action looks as though the bees are pulling on long sleeves.
 Trichome means hair in Greek.
 Trichomes protect plants from an array of threats.
 Carding wool is a process of preparing raw wool fibers for spinning into yarn.
 The process involves using a carding tool, such as a hand card or drum card, to separate and straighten the fibers.
 The carding tool has small wire teeth that catch and align the wool fibers, very similar to the wool carder bee’s mandibles.

 Wool Carder Bee: Appearance